kasparsb/wordpress/README.md

 # WordPress site boilerplate
-WP setup with custom directory structure.
-There is also WP install scripts which downloads latest WP version
+WordPress setup with custom directory structure.
+There is also WordPress install scripts which downloads latest WordPress version.
+No need to manualy download WordPress.
+This configuration implements custom directory structure.
+Themes, plugins and uploads directories ar moved out of wp-content directory.

 ## Directory structure